MRI (Magnetic Resonance Imaging)

 Before your MRI exam, our MRI technologists will review a safety questionnaire with you to ensure your safety.
 If you have any injuries involving metal, have pacemaker or aneurysm clips, or any piercings, inform your MRI technologist.
 Furthermore, although you will be provided with a gown or scrubs, some clothing material, especially undergarments with sweat or odour absorbing materials, can heat up and cause burns.
 Please inform your MRI technologist if you have any underwear or socks containing these substances before your MRI exam.

 Yes, you’ll have to book an appointment for your MRI exam at our Meadowlark Diagnostic Imaging location.
 Please refer to our locations page for more information or directions to our locations that provide MRI services.

 There are also many ways to prepare for your MRI exam that are described on our site.

-If your MRI technologist or radiologist deems it necessary to inject a contrast agent to aid in the MRI diagnosis, it will be administered intravenously in the arm.
-There have been side effects associated with the contrast agent used in MRI exams and if you are concerned about possible side effects or if contrast injections would be necessary, please speak with your technologist prior to the MRI exam.
+If your MRI technologist has deemed it necessary to inject a contrast agent to aid in the MRI diagnosis, it will be administered intravenously in the arm.
+If you are concerned about possible side effects or if contrast injections would be necessary, please speak with your technologist prior to the MRI exam.

 Before coming to your MRI exam, talk to your doctor about obtaining a mild sedative or anti-anxiety medication if you suffer from claustrophobia.
 If you do use a sedative, ensure you have a driver present after your MRI exam.